 - Check out the Trinidad Memorial Park and Lighthouse.

 - Stroll Trinidad State Beach or Luffenholz State Beach (both are dog friendly).

 - Have the famous mashed potato cone at the Lighthouse Grill.

 Trinidad is a pretty reasonably priced destination.
-This oceanfront cliff house is only $168/night!
+This area has quite a few oceanfront vacation rentals.
 Or check out the well-rated View Crest Lodge, which is near Sue-Meg (Patrick Point) State Park.
 Or you can glamp in the woods at the Emerald Forest cabins.

 You can find campgrounds at Sue-Meg (Patrick Point) State Park, Big Lagoon campgrounds, or at the Arcata KOA.
 Emerald Forest RV and Cabin campground also has tent sites.